 Find more resources relating to Sierra Leone

-The research has followed ReBUILD’s core themes of health financing and the effect on poor households’ access to health services, and of policies on human resources for health and the incentive environment for health workers.
+The research followed ReBUILD’s core themes of health financing and the effect on poor households’ access to health services, and of policies on human resources for health and the incentive environment for health workers.

 ReBUILD's work in Sierra Leone also includes a further line of research being conducted by ReBUILD's Affiliate partners at the London School of Hygiene and Tropical Medicine, into health workers' incentives, remuneration and accountability.